AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 Above, you may have noticed that I used the term "point" quite a lot, and one of my footnotes even mentioned something called a "pointer."
 What's up with that?
 What—pardon the awful pun—is the *point* I'm trying to get across?

 <figure>
-    {% include picture.html img="pointers" ext="PNG" alt="Comic about pointers.
+    {% include picture.html img="pointers" ext="png" alt="Comic about pointers.
 Someone asks for pointers, and another person fires off a bunch of memory addresses." %}
     <figcaption>Source: <a href="https://xkcd.com/138/">xkcd</a></figcaption>
 </figure>